philippgovernale/download_echo360/README.md

 # Download Echo360 Videos
 A user-friendly, command-line Python tool for downloading lecture videos from any university's Echo360 system.
 Simply input the course URL to start the downloading process.

+*This fork introduces small fixes to make the script work on newer versions of Google Chrome and on Windows*

 ### Features:
 - Web-driver emulation to retrieve original streaming links (Chrome)
 - Hls downloader for simultaneous downloading and combining of video parts